Law training contract vacancies

 How to get a job in law

 Graduate jobs in law are known as training contracts.
 Most large, commercial law firms recruit future trainee solicitors two years in advance – during your penultimate year on a law or non-law degree.
 Most application deadlines fall between May and 31 July (for training contracts) and in December or January (for vacation schemes, ie work experience).
 Smaller high street firms recruit on a more ad-hoc basis.
-Between graduating and starting your training contract, you will need to complete the legal practice course (LPC).
+Between graduating and starting your training contract, you will need to complete the legal practice course (LPC) - although many commercial law firms will sponsor you through the LPC and conversion course.

 Top skills to get a job in law

-Aspiring trainee solicitors need to convince graduate recruiters that they have a consistently good academic background for law along with the following skills:
+Aspiring trainee solicitors need to convince graduate recruiters that they have a consistently good academic background for law along with these necessary skills and qualities:

 - Communication skills.
 You'll spend your days communicating with clients and other lawyers – by email, letter, conference call and on the phone.
 For litigation lawyers, add presenting in court to that list.
 Recruiters will look for evidence of strong communication skills in your application, at interview and on work experience.
 You may be worried about communicating your insights into Brexit and its effect on the legal profession during training contract interviews, and on vacation schemes and open days.
 If so, use our special Brexit feature full of predictions from TARGETjobs Law contributors to gain some confidence.

-- Teamwork.
+- Teamwork skills.
 From the start of your training contract and throughout your career, you'll work in teams of lawyers to complete a transaction or case.
 Take advantage of opportunities at university (sports clubs, part-time jobs or being on the university law society committee) to develop your teamwork skills.

 - Commercial awareness.
 Gone are the days when solicitors simply provide legal advice for their clients.
 These days successful commercial lawyers have a genuine interest in how businesses work and the effect they have on clients -and are prepared to learn about an industry to provide the best advice for their client.
 Find out what trainee solicitors say about commercial awareness here.